 That lean has stiffened up in the framing timbers and the siding follows right along.
 Pinched windows reflect blankly.
 The screen door hangs crookedly in a leaning frame after long suffering under the strain.
-For a fix, a fat shim attached to the top of the door closes a yawning gap, while a shaved away threshold helps the bottom to make its meet.
-A tilted closed sign hanging on the door signals this is the retail grand finale.
+For a fix, a fat shim attached to the top of the door closes a yawning gap, while a shaved-away threshold helps the bottom to make its meet.
+A tilted closed sign hanging on the door signals this is clearly the retail grand finale.

-The Esso gas pumps standing at attention this way reminded me a little of that famous painting of the rural farming couple with a pitchfork, hence the title of American Gothic.
+These Esso gas pumps standing at attention this way reminded me a little of that famous painting of the rural farming couple with a pitchfork, hence the title of American Gothic.
 You can learn about that well-known painting by Grant Wood here.

-Location: near Jarvisburg, Currituck County, North Carolina.
+Picture location: near Jarvisburg, Currituck County, North Carolina.
 Picture and story ©Andrew N Dierks

 Up Next: Jurassic Juice #13983